Mineral and Multimineral Supplements

 Salt.
 There is a product called Real Salt made by KAL.
 It costs about $3 for an 8 oz shaker in health food stores.
 It is harvested from the Redmond mine in Utah.
 Instead of extracting the sodium with isopropanol or other toxic solvents like many colloidal minerals and other trace mineral preparations do, it's the "whole thing."
 A 1/4t serving (1.4g) is 22% RDA sodium, and contains (by weight) 0.4% calcium, 0.12% potassium, 0.11% sulphur, 0.10% magnesium, etc - not a significant source of any mineral except sodium, although it might be useful getting some of the rarer minerals not typically found in supplements.
 Using it as a salt source yields as much trace minerals as a daily dose of colloidal minerals and is quite a bit cheaper, and is excellent on food.
 Mix up to half and half with potassium chloride if necessary.
 See the Salt Section for more information.

 Chewable multi minerals are suitable for children as well as adults who do not like to swallow tablets or capsules.
-There are only two commonly available chewable multiminerals that contain a sufficient amount of magnesium along with calcium.
+There are now many chewable multiminerals that contain a sufficient amount of magnesium along with calcium.

 Nature's Plus Nutri-Cal Hearts contain a 2:1 calcium to magnesium ratio - 500mg calcium, 250mg magnesium, and 100IU (25% RDA) of vitamin D per serving of two hearts.
 Great tasting chocolate-vanilla flavor.
 Contains calcium in forms of lactate, aspartate, gluconate, and carbonate and magnesium as gluconate, aspartate, and hydroxide.